Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing non-reactivity

-My set and publicly stated intention for this ceremony was to get rid of my reactivity that I was experiencing (as I now know) as a traumatic reaction in many interactions with my partner.
+My set and publicly stated intention for this ceremony was to get rid of my reactivity, which (I now know) I had experienced as a traumatic reaction to many interactions with my partner.

-In the experience I was shown a scene where I had to pick up and carry my partner across an endless desert, while she had turned into an ugly witch.
-Various challenging events occured.
-For each, my assigned task was to practice equanimity and to be non-reactive.
-I have to applaud myself: I completed all tasks!
+In the experience I was shown a scene where I had to pick up my partner and carry her across an endless desert while she had turned into an ugly witch.
+There were several challenging events.
+For each of them, my task was to practise equanimity and not to react.
+I must applaud myself: I completed all the tasks!

-For example, she looked with erotic lust at young men.
-Or, she was utterly greedy, trying to grab all kinds of things as we went.
-I was shown various not so nice traits of her, but had to continue carrying her and learning through that.
-I think that's actually not a bad description of reality!
+For example, she looked at young men with erotic lust.
+Or she was very greedy, trying to grab all sorts of things as we walked.
+I was shown various not-so-nice characteristics of her, but I had to carry her along and learn from it.
+I think that's not a bad description of reality!

 Becoming non-reactive, I learned later, is also one of the psychological benefits of meditation.
 In fact, Daniel P Brown often stated, that the term dhukka is mistranslated from Sanskrit as "suffering".
 Instead, it should be translated as "reactivity".